The forum is managed by a collective of scholars, performers, and educators. It is conceived as a collaborative venture.

 I have long been interested in the relationship between music and poetry, particularly in the songs of Fanny Hensel and Clara Schumann.
-I have edited a collection of essays, The Songs of Fanny Hensel (Oxford University Press, 2021), and am currently writing a book about the songs of Clara Schumann.
+I have edited a collection of essays, The Songs of Fanny Hensel (Oxford University Press, 2021), and my book on Clara Schumann’s songs is forthcoming from Cambridge University Press.
 I also host a podcast about poetry and song called Resounding Verse and run a website devoted to songs by underrepresented song composers called Art Song Augmented.

 I earned my PhD from Harvard in 2019 and specialize in the politics of 1960s experimental music and performance art.
 From the AMS I received the Paul A. Pisk Prize for outstanding graduate student paper presented at the annual conference, for “Ice Music, Ice Cello, Iced Bodies: Reinterpreting Charlotte Moorman’s Avant-Garde (1972–2018).”
 I have previously blogged for NewMusicBox and Musicology Now.